|“The Troll Patrol:” Protecting yourself against vigilantism

 Trolls are named for a fishing technique, not a mythical creature.
 “The troll posts a message, often in response to an honest

-question, that is intended to upset, disrupt or simply insult the group” [Andrew Heenan (2013), “Internet Trolls,“ www.flayme.
+question, that is intended to upset, disrupt or simply insult the group” [From Andrew Heenan (2013), “Internet Trolls,“ www.flayme.

-com/troll/] The Flayme site finds the following to be characteristics of the cyber-trolls; I adapted the definition specifically for
+com/troll/, a now defunct site] The Flayme site finds the following to be characteristics of the cyber-trolls; I adapted the definition

 - Lack of Imagination: Posts comments just to inflame